slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 # Securing Linux

 Welcome to my Linux security crash course designed for Liberty University's GenCyber Summer Camp.
-It explains how to get a linux system secure enough to survive a day of red-team attacks.
+It explains how to get a linux system secure enough to survive a day of Red Team attacks.

 ## Figuring out new things